- Family Spice - https://familyspice.com -

 I bake all of my kids’ birthday cakes every year.
 It’s what I do to make their day a little bit special.
 Sometimes it’s a simple box mix cake that I’ve kicked up a notch or two, other times it’s all homemade from top to bottom.
 I take each child’s special request and do my best to make something amazing for their very special day.

-Despite my limited skills with the piping bag, if you take each step of the cake decorating process as a small feat to conquer, you can recreate this unicorn cake without completely going insane.
+• Perfectly Imperfect: My daughter and her friends loved the cake and didn’t notice my mistakes.
+Whatever piping skills you may or may not have, if you take each step of the cake decorating process as a small feat to conquer, you can recreate this unicorn cake without completely going insane!

 Top side view of pink, purple and blue swirls for unicorn cake